Gkcloud5/Better-future/Learning/Linux/DNS/DNS setup - Linux.md

 * It is most popular DNS server on the internet.
 * BIND stands for Berkeley internet name domain.
+* BIND responsible for translating human readable domain names into the numeric IP addresses that computers use to communicate with each other.

+##### DNSmasq:

-* BIND responsible for tr
+*